bilingual Sunday Service

 We would love to have you visit us regardless of where you are in the journey of faith.

 Here is what you can expect when you visit us.

-Upon arrival you’ll see a welcome desk, and just down the hall to the right we have another table with coffee, some small bites to eat, water, and juice.
+Upon arrival you’ll see a welcome desk with water and sometimes additional refreshments.
 Please feel free to help yourself!
-Usually we have some folks chatting around the snack table.
-Refreshments are allowed in the auditorium during service.
+Usually we have some folks chatting around the table.
+Refreshments are allowed during service.

 Hopefully the Greeting or Hospitality team will be quick to say hello.
 They are the best people to ask any questions you might have at the outset.
 Our pastors and leaders would love to meet you also and the greeters are happy to introduce you.
 One common question is “where are the restrooms” -- and those are down the hall to the right of the entrance just past the refreshment table.

 We are a bilingual church, with both English and Spanish speakers worshipping together.
 This reflects our beautifully diverse community in “The Heights.”
 Our sermons are preached in English most often and then we provide listening devices for Spanish translation, or live translation from the front from time to time.
 Our songs are sung in a combination of English and Spanish, with lyrics for both on the screen all the time.
 Announcements, communion and other elements are done in both languages also.

 We sing contemporary worship songs with a vibrant and joyful energy, some Latin rhythms, and more reflective slower songs as well.